Vasily Nebenzya: Invasion of Ukraine in 2022

 During a meeting of the Security Council on 24 November 2022, he explained the purpose of Russian strikes against Ukrainian infrastructure, saying: "We're carrying out attacks on infrastructure facilities in Ukraine in response to the country being loaded with Western weapons and unwise calls for Kyiv to wield a military victory over Russia."
 He claimed that "Ukraine's air defence is to blame for residential houses getting damaged and civilians getting killed in Ukraine."

 At a UN Security Council meeting of 14 January 2023, Nebenzya stated that "only when the threat for Russia no longer emanates from the territory of Ukraine and when the discrimination against the Russian-speaking population of this country ends" it could stop its military actions.
 Nebenzya continued that "Otherwise, Moscow will get what it wants militarily".
 Nebenzya further claimed that Russia does not want "the destruction of Ukraine as a state, its de-Ukrainianisation and forced Russification".

-On 20 September, 2023, President of Ukraine Volodymyr Zelenskyy made his first appearance at the UN Security Council.
+On 20 September 2023, President of Ukraine Volodymyr Zelenskyy made his first appearance at the UN Security Council.
 Nebenzya protested Zelenskyy taking the floor, and accused the Prime Minister of Albania Edi Rama, who was serving as the council president, of turning the meeting into "a one-man stand-up show" and it would be "nothing more than a spectacle" to which Rama replied "this is not a special operation by the Albanian presidency" adding "There is a solution for this.
 If you agree, you stop the war and President Zelenskyy will not take the floor".
 Nebenzya did not agree.

-2023 Israel–Hamas war
+2023 Israel–Gaza war

-On 1 November 2023, several weeks after the Hamas-led attack on Israel, Nebenzya stated that Israel doesn't have a right to self-defense in Gaza, since it is considered an "occupying power".
+On 1 November 2023, several weeks into the Gaza war, Nebenzya stated that Israel did not have a right to self-defense in Gaza, since it is considered an "occupying power".